filipcode123/roku-training/24-sign_in-03/README.md

 A sign in pop up is displayed when the "sign in" button is pressed.
 The user can enter an email and password.
 If the credentials are correct the "successful sign in" toast is displayed.
+When the Close button is pressed, the rectangle is made invisible.
 <br>
 <img src="dev.jpg" width=300><br>
 <img src="dev (1).jpg" width=300><br>